 Codeine is a prescription opiate medication used to relieve mild to moderate pain.
 It can be found in some prescription cough syrups and tablets and is prescribed by doctors to ease symptoms such as pain and cough.
-Codeine provides a feeling of euphoria and relaxation, a reaction that has the potential to lead to misuse.
-Learn about the three signs of codeine addiction you probably didn’t know.
+Codeine can also cause a feeling of euphoria and relaxation--a reaction that has the potential to lead to misuse.
+Learn more about seven key signs of codeine addiction to look out for if you’re concerned by your own or a loved one’s codeine use.

 Similar to other opiates like oxycodone and heroin, codeine is a powerful drug.
-It’s possible to become addicted to codeine even if you’re taking a prescribed medication combined with a pain reliever.
-The Drug Enforcement Administration (DEA) labels codeine as a highly addictive substance with a high potential for abuse.
+It’s possible to become addicted to codeine even if you’re taking the medication as prescribed.
+The Drug Enforcement Administration (DEA) labels codeine at certain doses as a Schedule III drug with a moderate potential for physical and psychological dependence.

 “Many individuals who misuse or abuse codeine become tolerant to the mild effects of the opiate and begin to abuse stronger opiates to achieve greater highs,” Anton C. Bizzell, MD, president and CEO of The Bizzell Group, tells WebMD Connect to Care.